 #WhatsHappening: Key trends in Twitter among Singaporean consumers

-Twitter said that amongst the consumers in Twitter, Singaporeans are showing more concern for the climate in the consumptions which lead to the rise of hashtags such as #zerowaste packaging, following the rise in disposable plastic use amidst the dining ban.
+Twitter said that among Singaporean consumers in Twitter, Singaporeans are showing more concern for climate in the consumptions which lead to the rise of hashtags such as #zerowaste packaging, following the rise on disposable plastic use amidst the dining ban.

 Staying hydrated by drinking water has also become a part of their self-care, the social media platform said.

-The consumers have also experimented on new things with “adventurous hairdos,” as they are stuck at home donning striking colours of blue, green, purple, and pink as inspired by the hairs of their idols.
-Some have preferred natural hair texture and more men explored longer hairstyles as hairdressing services were stopped by the pandemic.
+The consumers have also experimented on new things with “adventurous hairdos,”as they are stuck at home donning striking colours of blue, green, purple, and pink as inspired by hairs of their idols.
+Some have preferred natural hair texture, and more men explored longer hairstyles as hairdressing services were stopped by the pandemic.

-Skincare and mental wellness have also been top topics for conversation amidst the pandemic, with overall wellness conversations growing 10% from April to May.
+Skin care and mental wellness has also been a top topic for conversation amidst the pandemic, with overall wellness conversations growing 10% from April to May.